Op7.17 Bylaws of the Missouri State University Staff Senate

-- Membership will be based on a majority vote within job families as determined by the office of human resources.
-An online ballot will be available on the Staff Senate website beginning the first business day of May and ending on the last business day of May.
+- Membership will be based on a majority vote within job families as determined by the office of Human Resources.
+An online ballot will be available on the Staff Senate website beginning on the first business day of May and ending on the last business day of May.

 - Electoral Process

 - Elections shall be held each year for Senator positions whose terms have expired and for those seats that currently are vacant.